CodeYourFuture/wordpress-module/lesson0.md

 ![screengrab of the wordpress.org dashboard](assets/lesson0/wp.org-dashboard.png)
 _A screengrab of the wordpress.org dashboard._

 > **Exercise:** Create a blog with WordPress.com and become familiar with the key WordPress concepts.
-If you get stuck with any of the steps, dont worry, check the [WordPress.com support site](https://en.support.wordpress.com/) or post a question on Slack.
+If you get stuck with any of the steps, don't worry, check the [WordPress.com support site](https://en.support.wordpress.com/) or post a question on Slack.
 > 1. Create a free account on [wordpress.com](https://wordpress.com/) and choose a name for the blog.
 > 2. Choose a Theme.
 > 3. Have a look around and try add some content — a Page, some news-style Posts.
 Try upload image(s) and add to your pages/posts.